State Tax Filing Resources

 SUI

-The New Mexico Department of Workforce Solutions (DEWS) requires you to file Employer’s Quarterly Wage/Tax Report, Form ES903B electronically through their website.
+The New Mexico DWS requires you to file the Employer’s Quarterly Wage/Tax Report, Form ES903B, electronically through their website.

 New Mexico DWS has an automatic notice generation process that could generate a "Notice of Amount Due" to employers based on whether or not the payment has been posted to the individual accounts.
-To avoid having these automatic notices generating for our clients, we have modified the due date on our payment file so that it processes two banking days prior to the actual tax payment due date.
+To avoid having these automatic notices generated for our clients, we have modified the due date on our payment file so that it processes two banking days before the actual tax payment due date.

-- Taxpay - This will not affect when we debit funds from your bank account.
-We have already collected these amounts from your account by the time we process your payment.
+• Taxpay - These amounts have already been collected from your account.
 You will see the payment due date change on your returns and Outstanding Tax Liability Reports.

 State Withholding